 The long-term impacts of clavicle fractures may include:

-Shoulder pain in mountain biking can stem from several factors, such as regular strain, overuse, or sudden impact.
+Shoulder pain while riding a bike in mountain biking can stem from several factors, such as regular strain, overuse, or sudden impact.
 We will explore the intricacies of the shoulder joint and the rotator cuff and how they are impacted during mountain biking.

 The Shoulder Joint and Its Role in Mountain Biking